gituser-rk/cmk_livestatus_trafficlight/README.md

 # Platform
-Linux board with i/o ports and LAN interface as platform
+Linux board with i/o ports and LAN interface as platform.
+For me a wired LAN interface was important.
+This is the board I used:

 http://www.orangepi.org/orangepizero/